rsksmart/RSKIPs/IPs/RSKIP185.md

 release_request_received(address indexed sender, bytes btcDestinationAddress, uint amount)
 ```

-- sender: the rskAddress of the release requester.
+- sender: the RSK address of the release requester.
-- btcDestinationAddress: the derived BTC address of said rsk address.
+- btcDestinationAddress: the derived BTC address of said RSK address, where the BTC will be transferred to.
-- amount: amount in weis the user sent to the Bridge (this doesn't reflect how many BTC will be received).
+- amount: amount in weis the user sent to the Bridge (this doesn't reflect how many BTC will be received since transfer fees will be deducted from that amount).

 #### release_request_rejected